 The Litigation Trust will not hold securities and, therefore, will not be subject to the Investment Company Act.
 In analyzing whether the Policy Fund could be subject to the Investment Company Act, the fact that it is being created for the purpose of liquidating and distributing the assets of the Debtors' bankruptcy estate should be persuasive.
-Further, the Policy Fund will have a term restricted to the minimum timeframe necessary to liquidate the assets, which, given that the assets of the Policy Fund will consist entirely or almost entirely of Policy-related assets, is until all of the Policies mature.
+Further, the Policy Fund will have a term restricted to the minimum timeframe necessary to liquidate the assets, which, given that the assets of the Policy Fund will consist entirely or almost entirely of Policyrelated assets, is until all of the Policies mature.
 Holding the Policies until maturity is how long it will take to liquidate the assets without incurring a significant reduction in the total gross amount, and net present value, of the liquidation proceeds that are realizable from the assets.
+(Coincidentally, until final maturity is how long the investors signed up to hold their investments.)
+Although, under existing interpretive advice from the Investment Management Staff of the SEC, liquidating vehicles have definite term of three to five years, subject to extensions.
+However, Vida is optimistic that the Policy Fund will be treated as a liquidating vehicle exempt under section 7(b) of the Investment Company Act from that Act's registration requirements.
+Vida intends to seek relief from the SEC or its Investment Management Staff to confirm that the Policy Fund will not be required to register under the Investment Company Act.